Skip to main content

 At any event, upon getting a susto, the remedy is to coax the spirit back into the body, and the sooner it's done the better.
 A mild case can be remedied with something very simple like a bath in bluing or drinking teas like orange blossom or orange leaf, mint, or a stronger fig-and-vinegar concoction.

 For harsher cases, the typical remedy is to go to a healer where a sweeping ritual is performed, often over multiple days.
 Unfortunately, many people, even when struck with susto, don't live in an area near such healers -- or, unfortunately in some cases, do have suitable healers nearby but find a bit of a language barrier toward working with them.
-Susto is something of a Latin-American concept and as such, it can be difficult for Spanish-non-speakers to get much information or help for the condition.
+Susto is something of a Latin-American concept and as such, it can be difficult for Spanish-non-speakers to get much information or help for the condition even after learning it's a likely cause of their trouble.

 I recently came upon the book Rainforest Home Remedies which has a small section on what is called "spiritual illnesses," and susto is included thereamongst.
 In it, it includes (naturally!) a home remedy for even severe susto.
 It is summed up as follows: